 Monkey and I took a trip to Branson, Missouri and checked out the Titanic Museum recently.
 We really enjoyed visiting and learning so much about the ship and those aboard the Titanic!
 They have a ‘phone’ system so that you can hear messages about various displays throughout the museum.
 A really neat thing is that they have one for kids and one for adults.
 I wasn’t able to hear the kids one, but the adult one was chalked full of information.

 Upon entering the line to enter the ship, each guest is given a boarding pass.
-Adults get other adults and children get children.
-The boarding pass tells you about the passenger featured on the card, age, where they were rooming on the ship, and where they were from as well as a little note from the passenger’s perspective telling about themselves.
+The boarding pass tells you about the passenger featured on the card: age, where they were rooming on the ship, and where they were along with a little note from the passenger’s perspective telling about themselves.
 On the other side, they look like actual boarding passes.
-Super cute. 😀 The children’s pass, however, has a question scratch off that children can learn the answers to throughout the museum.
-Towards the end of the museum, there is a Memorial Gallery where you can find out if your passenger survived or not.
-I have to say, Monkey was going nuts throughout the whole thing looking for her passengers name as she was quite anxious over whether or not she survived!
+Super cute.

 Originally posted 2013-06-13 00:01:39.